opendistro/for-elasticsearch-docs/docs/alerting/api.md

 ## Update monitor

 When you update a monitor, include the current version number as a parameter.
-Open Distro for Elasticsearch increments the version number automatically (see the sample response).
+Open Distro increments the version number automatically (see the sample response).

 #### Request